Communication & Collaboration

-When investigating why customers we’ve had for over 15 years continue to choose our business, one answer stood out abundantly clear; communication.
+When investigating why customers we’ve had for over 20 years continue to choose our business, one answer stood out abundantly clear; communication.
 Communication is the vital aspect to the success of a company in our business.
-We are driven to continually improve our communication by investing in communication training for our team, and by annually requesting our customers to rate our communication and where it needs improvement.
+We are driven to continually improve our communication by investing in communication training for our team (Mindful Communication, Communication/Collaboration), and by annually requesting our customers to rate our communication & collaboration and tell us where we can improve.
 We believe this diligence in maintaining a high level of communication is what ultimately fosters a successful project and lasting relationships.

 Design for Manufacturing/Design for Reliability (DFM/DFR)